IanLuites/httpx/README.md

 * `HTTPX.Request` module to store request information and allow for request replays.
 * `HTTPX.Auth` can now modify more than headers.
+* Processors that allow for modifications to requests on a project/application level.

 Changes: